 When you enroll with Senior Care Partners, a plan of care is developed especially for you.
 You will have a team of health care and service professionals to meet your specific needs.
 Each person’s unique plan of care is developed just for them by this team.
 Decisions are based on your own needs regarding your medical health, care giving situation, and functional level.
 The needs of your caregivers and support network are also considered.

 Who would be my primary care doctor?

-Elizabeth Cogbill, MD is an internal medicine physician and geriatric specialist, and serves as Senior Care Partners’ Medical Director and Primary Care Physician for both centers.
-Debra Beard, MD, Mehmet Ismailoglu, MD, and Curtis Simmons, MD, and Physician’s Assistant Wendell Diggs are members of your care team.
+Mehmet Ismailoglu, MD is an internal medicine physician, and serves as Senior Care Partners’ Medical Director and Primary Care Physician for both centers.
+Debra Beard, MD, Gunjana Bhandari MD, Peter Schmidt, MD, Physician’s Assistant Wendell Diggs, and Nurse Practitioners Shanna Vanaken and Kacey Douglas are members of your care team.
 Our team members are specialists in the gerontology field.
 This means they are specially trained to manage the complex medical needs of seniors.